linbug/FitBee/README.md

 ##Usage
 Running this script will pull all of today’s points from Fitocracy and log them to whichever Beeminder goal you like.

+Should work with both Python 2 and Python 3.

 **Note: Your points will be logged each time you run this script, so only run it once at the end of the day!**

 The comment “Scraped from Fitocracy on” plus the current timestamp will be sent to Beeminder.
 Emails are by default set to false.

 I’m working on making the browser window headless.
-At the moment this only works with Python 2.

 ##Dependencies